What is Family Therapy?

 Scientists have repeatedly demonstrated the power of family therapy.
-Research on family therapy can be an effective supplemental treatment for youth with anxiety, depression, ADHD, substance abuse, and other mental health conditions.
+Research on family therapy shows that it can be an effective supplemental treatment for youth with anxiety, depression, ADHD, substance abuse, and other mental health conditions.

-Family members planning to enter therapy may have a number of questions and concerns regarding the process.
-Here are seven things to expect when beginning family counseling.
+Once they get answers to the question, “What is family therapy?,” family members may have a number of additional questions regarding the process.
+Here are seven things to expect when beginning family therapy.

 1. Feelings of Uncertainty

 Before working with a family therapist, family members may feel nervous and resistant.
 However, family therapy—just like individual therapy and couples therapy—is most effective when each individual is committed to the process.
 In order to garner everyone’s support, it helps to first ensure that everyone understands how it works.

 To help family members understand why the therapy process will be worthwhile, parents can provide examples of difficult situations, conflicts, and emotional challenges that the family might be able to navigate more smoothly with the guidance of an expert.
 It’s important to stress that the entire family can benefit from the process.